-There are three bluefin species in four stocks: Western Atlantic, Eastern Atlantic and Mediterranean, Pacific, and Southern.
+There are three bluefin species in four stocks: Western Atlantic, Eastern Atlantic and Mediterranean (Thunnus thynnus), Pacific (T. orientalis), and Southern (T. maccoyii).
 Atlantic bluefin is the largest tuna species, and they take a long time to grow and reproduce.
-Some can only reproduce from the age of 155, therefore their populations are slow to recover from overfishing.
-Bluefin represent just 1% of the world's tuna catch4.
-Due to their higher fat content, they are normally eaten as sashimi6.
-Bluefin are highly-prized and regularly set new sales records in Japanese auctions - one fish sold for 333.6 million Yen (over 3 million US dollars) in Tokyo's fish market in early 20197.
+Eastern Atlantic bluefin are thought to be 100% mature by the age of five, while those from the Western Atlantic stock are about nine years old before they reach adulthood.
+Bluefin represent just 1% of the world's tuna catch.
+Due to their higher fat content, they are normally eaten as sashimi.
+Bluefin are highly-prized and regularly set new sales records in Japanese auctions - one fish sold for 333.6 million Yen (over 3 million US dollars) in Tokyo's fish market in early 2019.